pascalPost/campaign-manager/README.md

 # campaign-manager

+To create a program that runs a lot of computations while providing a nice frontend for the user to monitor the status and interact

+Manage computation campaigns (execution of a lot of jobs)

+Nice frontend

 Project to manage campaigns based on go templates and a YAML based configuration file.
 The project is based on the [Wails](https://wails.io) framework and offers a web interface.
 The backend is written in Go.